theawesomeyopro1/hyprland_installer/README.md

 # hyprlandwm_installer
-hyprland installer (only works on debian and ubuntu)
+hyprland installer (only works on debian and ubuntu and arch based distros)